docker/community/Campus Ambassadors/guidelines.md

 # Curate balanced and accurate content

-- The Docker Community team will provide you with much of the content you need, including slide decks, training labs, information about new product releases tec but you are also welcome to accept talks from other members of the community.
+- The Docker Community team will provide you with much of the content you need, including slide decks, training labs, information about new product releases, etc but you are also welcome to accept talks from other members of the community.
 - When selecting content for you events and/or using program resources to produce content, prioritize featuring Docker-native solutions over others.
 - Be respectful when mentioning other vendors, technologies, and communities in the ecosystem.
 - Select content that is educational, accurate, and free from sales pitches.